Start your family tree

 When researching Irish genealogy, it's crucial to understand the historical context.
-Brian Donovan takes a deep dive into the movement of Irish people, from the Norman Conquest to the present day.
+Brian Donovan takes a deep dive into the movement of Irish people across the globe, from the Norman Conquest to the present day.

 In the early medieval period, Ireland was the centre of two pursuits.
 These were: